The most warming winter dish.

 Slice up your leeks and add to the pan.
 Add a heaped teaspoon of butter.
 Season with salt and pepper.
 Fry until silky and soft.
 Remove from the pan.

 White sauce time.
-In to the same pan, add 3 tablespoons of butter.
-Allow to melt, and then add 3 tablespoons of flour.
-Mix the flour in to the butter so it is fully absorbed.
+Into the same pan, add 3 tablespoons of butter.
+Allow to melt.
+Add 3 tablespoons of flour.
+Mix the flour into the butter so it is fully absorbed.

-At this point, start pouring in your milk.
-Bit by bit.
-Whisk it in, so you don’t have any lumps.
-Pour the in the full pint, and stir everything together.
+At this point, start pouring in your milk bit by bit.
+Whisk it in as you go so you don’t have any lumps.
+Pour in the full pint and stir everything together.
 At this point you should have a smooth white sauce.
-Then add your Elmlea Double Cream Alternative.
-Stir it in.
+Finally dd your Elmlea Double Cream Alternative and stir it in.

-Re-add your leeks and bacon to the pan, along with your potatoes, stirring them all through the sauce.
-Add a large handful of grated parmesan, a large handful of chopped parsley, salt and pepper.
+Add your cooked leeks, bacon and potatoes to the pan, stirring them all through the sauce.
+Add a large handful of grated Parmesan, a large handful of chopped parsley, salt and pepper.
 Mix everything together.

-Serve the gratin in bowls, with more parsley, parmesan and lots of cracked blacked pepper on top.
+Serve the gratin in bowls, with more parsley, Parmesan and lots of cracked black pepper on top.
 Enjoy!